pantonshire/marmot/README.md

 func main() {
   cache := marmot.HTML()

-  //Used to load all of the templates in templates/ with the extension .gohtml templateDir := marmot.Directory{
+  //Used to load all of the templates in the directory templates/ with the extension .gohtml templateDir := marmot.Directory{
     Path:      "templates",
     Extension: ".gohtml",